Where am I?

 Where is this thing happening?
-It’s in Dittmer, MO at Sojourn, a Christian Retreat.
+The first night will take place on campus.
+Saturday and Sunday it's in Dittmer, MO at Sojourn, a Christian Retreat.
 It’s about 45 minutes away.
 No, you can’t drive yourself, we’ve got a bus, and you need to be on it.

 When exactly will we be leaving campus and returning?
-Everyone will meet in the AMC at 5:00 pm on Friday, Oct.
-5, eat dinner and then load the bus.
-We'll arrive back on campus at approximately 3:30 on Sunday, Oct.
+The retreat begins at 5:00 pm on Friday, Oct.
+5 and ends at approximately 3:30 on Sunday, Oct.
 7.

 So, what do I need to bring?
 Bring your own toothbrush and soap and other toiletries.
 Bring your own towel.
 Bring comfortable clothing.
 Bedding IS provided.